Logan County Historical Society

 Thank you to Lee Kleppe for all the years doing a good job putting together the Historical Society Newsletter.
 Also thank you Pete and Betty Sperle for doing the Newsletter this year.

 We invite you to visit the museum this summer.
-You will find it
+You will find it interesting.

 By Carmen Burgad

 This no doubt will be the last article on Burnstad, as the town of Burnstad is no more.

 The only buildings left are the old Farmers Union hardware store (now owned by Julius Leier) and the old store building (owned by the Regners.)
 There are two homes owned by the Leiers and the Regners.

 As I was driving around the other day I drove into Burnstad-stopped and looked around only to remember what Burnstad, my home town, used to be.
 I’ll have to admit I shed a tear or two as I sat and remembered what it used to be.
 I could see the kids sliding down the school house hill, ice skating on Beaver Creek, the teams of horses and bobsleds in the winter and cars and some saddle horses in the summer.

 The dances in the Burnstad gym, Burnstad was known for the dance town, and people came from miles around when there was a dance, and everyone had a good time.
 We had orchestras of any number of musicians from 5 to 12.
 The music they played was the big band sound, along with waltzes and polkas.
 Now my children and grandchildren look at me and ask, “What is the big band sound?”
 So I have to get out a tape of Glenn Miller and let them listen.
 They weren’t too impressed, but then their kind of music doesn’t impress this grandma either, so I guess we’re even.
 How times do change, and we all must make some changes, too, and I guess electric technology is alright, too.